-- There is a need to recruit teachers in high needs areas; Math, Science, CTE (engineering, computer science, etc.).Root Cause: Limited candidate pool in these certification areas as well in geographical location (Palestine in particular). - There is a need to recruit qualified and experienced teachers in secondary subjects, particularly PE.
-Root Cause: Limited candidate pool in some subject areas and constraints in our campus schedules due to the number of sections and being K-12. - There is a need to move from a PD model isolated in specific "PD Days" to a Professional Learning Model where job-embedded learning is teacher-centered, continuous, and content/instructional model focused.
+- There is a need to recruit teachers in high needs areas; Math, Science, RLA, CTE (engineering, computer science, etc.).Root Cause: Limited candidate pool in these certification areas as well in geographical location (Palestine in particular). - There is a need to recruit qualified and experienced teachers in secondary subjects, particularly PE.
+Root Cause: Limited candidate pool in some subject areas and constraints in our campus schedules due to the number of sections and being K-12.